k636174/website/contents/docs/install/15.03/en/index.md

     # service iptables restart

 ### View of Hatohol information
-For example, if the Hatohol client runs on computer: 192.168.1.1, Open the following URL from your Browser.
+For example, if the Hatohol Web Frontend runs on computer: 192.168.1.1, Open the following URL from your Browser.

 - http://192.168.1.1/